kubenext/lissio/HACKING.md

 ## Frontend

 When making changes to the frontend it can be helpful to have those changes trigger rebuilding the UI.
-The Octant makefile provides `make ui-client` which is an alias for `npm run start` and will listen for changes and rebuild the UI.
+The Lissio makefile provides `make ui-client` which is an alias for `npm run start` and will listen for changes and rebuild the UI.
 By default this will launch on `http://localhost:4200`.

 ## Backend

-When you are making changes to the backend you can take advantage of Go's fast compile time to build and run Octant in a single step.
-The Octant makefile provides `make ui-server` which is an alias for `go run`.
+When you are making changes to the backend you can take advantage of Go's fast compile time to build and run Lissio in a single step.
+The Lissio makefile provides `make ui-server` which is an alias for `go run`.
 Unlike the alias for the frontend, this does not listen for changes and does require you to stop the command and re-run it after saving your changes.